simonsobs/map_based_simulations/mbs-s0018-20250218/README.md

 ## Known issues

 * [Spikes in Synchrotron at high ell](https://github.com/CMB-S4/s4mapbasedsims/issues/29) if Galaxy is not masked.
 This should not affect much analysis, the galactic plane is always masked.
+* Low frequency maps show shapes of low resolution pixels, see the visual inspection notebooks in the [verification folder](verification/README.md), this is due to the fact that Free-free and AME templates are natively at Nside 512 (they are the same models used in PySM 2).
+See [the issue in the PySM repository](https://github.com/galsci/pysm/issues/197)

 ## Feedback